srikanthkakumanu/bootstrap-jenkins/README.md

 # bootstrap-jenkins
-Bootstrapping Jenkins with Seed Job and Installing Plugins and skip login
+This Docker image will install Jenkins on Alpine and setup a Seed Job to bootstrap Jenkins, installs recommended Plugins and skip login wizard.